yuxshao/learn-gamedev/Introduction to Game Development.md

 ------------------------------
 <a href="#top" class="top" id="level1">Top</a>
-# Level 1: Game Design & Programming Intro
+# Level 1: Design & Programming Intro

-Goal of Level 1: Learn the basics concepts of game programming, as well as learning what a Minimum Viable Product is.
+> **Goal** - Learn about common game development tools, basics game programming concepts, and minimum viable products is.

+In this first section, we'll speak a little about getting into a game development mindset, mention a few considerations when making a game, and introduce a bunch of tools that studios and individuals use in making a game.

 <a href="#top" class="top" id="game-design-considerations">Top</a>
 ## 1.1 Game Design Considerations